mmo80/forloop.se/README.md

 Frontend is now all static files.
 Removing ASP.NET Core site project from repo.<br>
 Added sendmail backend to a Azure Function.<br>

-Going to be hosted on Azure:
+### Going to be hosted on Azure:
--Azure Storage for hosting the static web (Blob storage) -Azure Function
+- Azure Storage for hosting the static web (Blob storage)
+- Azure Function
--Azure CDN (For adding SSL to custom mapped domains) -Azure API Management (For securing HTTP-Function)
+- Azure CDN (For adding SSL to custom mapped domains)
+- Azure API Management (For securing HTTP-Function)

 ### Links
 https://arlanblogs.alvarnet.com/hosting-an-ssl-custom-domain-static-website-in-azure-storage-account/